Time / Cost Estimating

 Understand the definition of an estimate.
 In many knowledge projects (such as engineering, research, IT, creative, etc) the time work takes to create unique deliverables can be extremely difficult to accurately estimate.
 And eventually the estimation discussion turns into a risk tolerance question.
 It generally needs to be agreed that without seriously inflating estimates to turn them into guarantees, that schedules are best planned with some flexibility and contingency for going over.
 There are diminishing returns in over-analyzing the project.

 Ask SMEs.
-Subject matter experts can be a big help, especially in informing project managers what the commonly overlooked work or costs are.
+Subject matter experts (SMEs) can be a big help, especially in informing project managers what the commonly overlooked work or costs are.
 There are very common estimation omissions.
 You will benefit from questioning what they are.